eduardodsl/memory-game/README.md

 # Memory Game
 Memory Game for the DIO/TQI Fullstack Developer Challenge.
-It uses the [Cataas API](https://cataas.com/) to generate the cards
+Differently from the original challenge proposal, this software tries first to load the game using the [Cataas API](https://cataas.com/) to generate the cards.
+In case it fails to load the data, it will run in fallback mode with local data.